 Am I Too Old For The Reunion?

-25 is a weird age.
-Like, you’re still young, but if you go to a place where people who were in middle school when you were a senior in high school are DRINKING, you might feel really old.
+You’re at a weird age.
+You’re still young, but if you go to a place where people who were in middle school when you were a senior in high school are DRINKING, you might feel really old.
 And that would happen tonight.
 Because people such as my little brother, who was in 8th grade when I was a senior in high school, will be spending his first Thanksgiving Eve at the local bar.
 Is that when you stop going?
 Probably, right?

 So Where Should I Go?